Where there is a will there is a way: Reflections on the Rwandan genocide

 The church has always been a place of refuge… [but] this time in Rwanda, [when] the people fled to the churches, the churches were then surrounded, and hundreds of thousands of people were killed there.
 The very place that they should have felt most secure turned out to be the biggest killing zones.

 Concern Worldwide was among the first NGOs to arrive in Rwanda to help its people in the aftermath of the slaughter.
-Anne O’Mahony recalls a staff, also struggling to come to terms with their collective experience:
+Anne O’Mahony recalls a a team that were also struggling to come to terms with their collective experience.

 We had wonderful staff.
 They would come into work and work hard to try and build a recovery programme.
 But there were days when they would be completely blank.
 They would zone out.
-There was nothing in their eyes; there was no expression in their face; and they just sat there.
+There was nothing in their eyes; there was no expression in their face.
+They just sat there.